kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Summary

-Context defines what a model "knows" at any moment.
+Context defines what a model "knows" at any moment
-The context window is the model's attention span.
+The context window is the model's attention span
-Tokens in → understanding out.
+Tokens in → understanding out
 Memory beyond that must be engineered

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.